-Home | Site Index | Disclaimer | Email Me!
+Tabbers Temptations www.tabberone.com/Trademarks/ Home | Site Index | Disclaimer | Email Me!

 Tabberone Logo

-VeRO-Verified Rights Owners Program
+Verified Rights Owners Program

-Ebay set up their Verified Rights Owners ("VeRO") Program to allow the legitimate owners of copyrights and trademarks to terminate auctions in accordance with the DMCA.
-The VeRO Program is badly flawed and vastly misued by the VeRO members.
-The main reason it's flawed is because eBay refuses to take any responsibility for it's actions.
+The administration of the VeRO Program is badly flawed and regularly misused by the VeRO members. eBay knows it is abused and eBay really does not care because the main purpose of the VeRO program is to cover eBay's ass, not to protect anyone.
+One reason it is flawed is because eBay refuses to take any responsibility for its actions.
 We recognize that there are MANY fakes being sold on eBay.
-Ironically, it doesn't take much to recognize these fakes. eBay contributed to the problem by agressively recruiting and promoting the China addition to the auction website.
-What concerns us is not the legitimate application of trademark and copyright laws but those who abuse these rights in the name of protecting their image or perceived rights.
+Ironically, it does not take much to recognize these fakes.
+And eBay contributed to the problem of counterfeits by aggressively recruiting and promoting the China addition to the auction website.
+What concerns us is not the legitimate application of trademark and copyright laws but those who abuse these rights in the name of protecting their business image or perceived rights.
 Some companies simply do not want their products sold on eBay (such as Fleurville).
 Some companies seem to believe you cannot use a picture of their product when selling the item.
 Some people actually believe they own an idea because they "first" thought of it.
-These are not lawful reasons to terminate auctions.
+These are not lawful reasons to terminate auctions because these are not intellectual property rights.
+But eBay does not ask and it could.

 This page outlines the DCMA and the VeRO Program.
 The purpose is to better warn you what they can do and what you can do in response.
 Some bloggers have posted the statement that "99% of the VeRO program is aimed at stopping fake brand-name goods or pirated media" from being sold on eBay.
 WRONG.
 It is there to prevent eBay from being sued by trademark and copyright holders and it is poorly administered by eBay.
-Rights Holders are not "verified" by eBay.
-At one time eBay took the time to require a potential VeRO member to prove their identity and their claims but no longer.
-One study claims that up to 30% of VeRO-terminated auctions are bogus or questionable.
-5% should be considered to be unconscionable but the eBay lawyers who conducted the VeRO seminar in Las Vegas at eBay Live in 2006 contended that there very few VeRO abuses.
-They pointed avoided directly answering questions about how eBay was going to stop these "few abuses" while insisting they did not exist.

 To our knowledge, eBay has never taken any action against a VeRO member for fraudulently terminating an auction..
 We are willing to bet it happens every day but eBay doesn't fear being sued by the sellers so Ebay does nothing to the VeRO abusers.
 In 2007, because eBay was dragged into a court fight where Innovate!
 Technology was a defendant and VeRO Member, eBay countered by claiming Innovate!
 Technology has filed hundreds of false takedowns.
-Yet, not once in the court filing did eBay say it was going to recind any suspensions caused by the "alleged" false takedowns.
+Yet, not once in the court filing did eBay say it was going to rescind any suspensions caused by the "alleged" false takedowns.
 If eBay wants to correct this statement by us, they can email us with documentation and we will post it.

 There are a lot of articles out there about eBay and the VeRO program and most of them are negative.
 We've gathered a bunch of them for you to read if you wish.
 One of them goes into detail about how eBay lies to users about user information and how eBay will disclose all kinds of information about a user without regard for the user agreement.
 Click Here to read the articles.